-Mrs Kate Reid, Teacher Librarian - Middle and Senior School Ms Bonnie Jones, Library Technician The physical and digital collections of the library are tailored to support the Years 9-12 school curriculum across all subject areas.
+Miss Anna Davidson, Head of Library Mrs Michelle Davies, Librarian - Middle and Senior School Ms Bonnie Jones, Library Technician

+The physical and digital collections of the library are tailored to support the Years 9-12 school curriculum across all subject areas.
 The staff work closely with classroom teachers to determine the current and future information needs of the whole school community.
-Library services and activities support the teaching and learning of ICT competencies and information literacy skills.
-A particular focus is on academic integrity and digital literacy.
+Library services and activities support the teaching and learning of information literacy skills, with a particular focus on academic integrity research skills.